natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Yak-38M.md

 Not too long after work on the project began, the first prototype saw completion and conducted its maiden flight in December 1970.
 Subsequent prototypes and trials continued testing the aircraft's performance, particularly its novel VTOL capabilities.
 By 1973, the aircraft was considered ready and serial production commenced.

 After some further testing and crew training, the aircraft officially entered service with the Soviet Navy in August 1977, receiving the designation Yak-38.
 By 1982, over 140 Yak-38's were built, all of which served aboard the then new Kiev-class aircraft carriers.
 In the mid 1980's, the modernized Yak-38M version came into service, most prominently featuring more powerful engines as well as other improvements.
 About 50 Yak-38M's were built before the type was ultimately decommissioned in 1991.

-=== Further development ===
-The Yak-38M was seen as a stepping stone to a better VTOL aircraft by the Yakovlev Design Bureau.
-A large part of the Yak-38M design would end up in the Yak-41M which instead of having 2 nozzles, would instead pivot a much larger single engine exhaust while still retaining the 2 lift engines at the front, and unlike the Yak-38M it was supersonic capable.
-In the Western world it was known as the Yak-141 while inside the Soviet military it was the Yak-41M.
-When the Cold War ended and funding for the project was cut Yakovlev looked for other companies that would like to enter a partnership.
-In 1991 Yakovlev would enter a partnership with Lockheed-Martin and due to this relationship officially change the designation of the 2 flying prototypes to Yak-141.
-Lockheed-Martin would end up using the experience they gained from this on their X-35 plane which would end up being the F-35 family of planes, the F-35B is the one that has the general engine layout of the Yak-141.

 == Media ==
 <!-- ''Excellent additions to the article would be video guides, screenshots from the game, and photos.'' -->